uvacobi/scribe/06-hmm.md

 However, the state sequence is unknown.

 ### Learning problem:
-Given observation sequence $O$, and general structure of HMM, determine HMM parameters that best fit the training data.
+Given an observation sequence, $O$, and general structure of HMM, determine HMM parameters that best fit the training data.
 Here we are solving a sort of reverse problem.
-That is, we **do not know** the specific probabilities of the the transition or emission states.
-All we know is the overall structure of the model, and using a set of training data, we can fit our model to produce "optimal" values for $A$, $B$, and $\pi$, such that the model can be appleid elsewhere.
+That is, we **do not know** the specific probabilities of the transition or emission states.
+All we know is the overall structure of the model, and using a set of training data, we can fit our model to produce "optimal" values for $A$, $B$, and $\pi$, such that the model can be applied elsewhere.

 The most well-known algorithm for this is the Basum-Welch algorithm, it utilizes a stochastic gradient descent algorithm and thus is not garautneed to be a truly optimal solution (local optima).
 It can also very computationally complex.

 ## Conclusions
-HMM's offer great prediction and modeling potential in the form of a highly-interpretable and statisically sound model/algorithm.
-They can be applied to many real world problems and are often computationally efficient (when making inferences).
+HMM's offer great prediction and modeling potential in the form of a highly-interpretable and statistically sound model/algorithm.
+They can be applied to many real-world problems and are often computationally efficient (when making inferences).
 They still, however, have both pros and cons:

 ### Pros:
 - HMM models are highly studied, statistically sound, and highly interpretable models.